shu4dev/Techfolios/projects/WebAutomation.md

   - WebDriver
 summary: "An automation script for particular website"
 ---

-This is a python script I created for my dad to reserve nadmin
+# Introduction

-To give you a flavor of the game, here is an excerpt from one run:
+I created this Python script for my dad to help him reserve a badminton court.
+At the gym he frequents, court reservations must be made online through their website.
+The reservation for next week becomes available at midnight.
+My dad had difficulty operating the computer quickly enough to secure a court, so this script is designed to assist him.

 <hr>